20 Unforgettable Omaha Day Trips

 - Travel Time from Omaha: 19 minutes

 If you’re the outdoorsy type but still want to stay in the city, this destination is for you.
-The gorgeous Keystone Trail runs acrosss roughly 27 miles of Omaha’s beautiful midtown district.
+Keystone Trail is a gorgeous bike trail that runs across roughly 27 miles of Omaha’s beautiful midtown district.
 This paved trail allows you to walk, jog, or bike beside Little Papillion Creek.

 - Distance from Omaha: 2.8 miles